ThoaShook/Fraud_Detection/README.md

     ![](images/TestModel.png)

-3. Evaluation Models using Confusion Matrix
+VII-1.
+Evaluation Models using Confusion Matrix

      ![](images/ConfusionMatrix.png)

      ![](images/ConfusionMatrixEvaluationMetrics.png)

-4. Evaluation Models using AUROC
+VII-2.
+Evaluation Models using AUROC

     ![](images/AUROC.png)

+VIII.
+Key-takeaways

+    * I was working with a heavy imbalance data.
+Out of 8k transactions within 48 hours only 17 are frauds.
+My first model had a very high accuracy of 98%, but low precision 41%, recall 29%, and f1-score 34% which was unacceptable.
+I have learned that to build reliable models with heavily imbalanced data, I need to treat the unbalanced data first.
+After ‘up sampling’ the fraudulent data, my model produced high yield in accuracy, precision, and recall.
+My final model yielded an accuracy of 90%, precision 92%, recall 88.6% and f1-score 90.38%.